-Welcome to our beginners course.
-This is a six week introduction to the basics of yoga, ideal if you are a complete beginner or a rusty returner keen to get back to enjoying the benefits of a regular practice.
+Welcome to our class with the focus on beginners.
+This is a useful introduction to the basics of yoga, ideal if you are a complete beginner or a rusty returner keen to get back to enjoying the benefits of a regular practice.

 Time is taken to ease into a series of postures to aid flexibility, strength and relaxation.